AyanDesai-code/Writestream/README.md

 <h3>Devs:</h3>

-<h4>Ayan Desai:</h4>  Ayan is a full stack developer with experience, in HTML, CSS, Javascript, ExpressJS, Postgres, Python, Django, Java, and GDscript but he specializes in back-end programing with python.
-He has completed numerous gamejams and projects with friends but this is his second solo project, Ayan is super exited to realease this project, which he has spent a few months developing, and perfecting.
+<h4>Ayan Desai:</h4>  <h5>Ayan is a full stack developer with experience, in HTML, CSS, Javascript,Postgres, Python, Django, Java, and GDscript but he specializes in back-end programing with python.
+This is his first solo project, which he will be developing along with another project.
+He is super exited to work on this project, which he expects will take a few months</h5>